 The contest was supposed to end on June 1, but the deadline was extended.
 We heard nothing about it for months.
 Finally, we received an email (which may have been sent only to those people who entered the contest) announcing the winners in November.
 We would have written about it then, but we had so much to write about Ardi in the November and December issues that there wasn’t room in the newsletter.

-We suspect they wish they had never opened that can of worms in the first place.
+We suspect the editors of Discover wish they had never opened that can of worms in the first place.
 The videos certainly fell far short of their expectations.
 One can’t present a compelling case for evolution in two hours, or even two days, so trying to make a compelling video about evolution in two minutes is doomed to failure.

 The Official Winner (which clearly is the best of the five finalists) is Evolution: The Song, by teacher Scott Hatfield and student Brianna Christoffersen, from Bullard High School in Fresno, California.
-It is a catchy song performed very well.
+[Hatfield is also a member of NCSE, which might have helped him produce the video. https://ncse.ngo/evolution-two-minutes-or-less] It is a catchy song performed very well.
 The music is synchronized well with the video.

 Like all of the other finalists, it doesn’t really address the controversial evolutionary issues.
 It just talks about microevolution, which creationists accept as fact.
-So, the repetition of “Mutation, Translation, Expression, Ocassioned, Genetic variation,” isn’t controversial.
+So, the repetition of “Mutation, Translation, Expression, Occasioned, Genetic Variation,” isn’t controversial.
 Of course, you have to know what those terms mean, because they aren’t really explained in the video.